AEGIS: Authentic Edge Growth In Sparsity for Link Prediction in Edge-Sparse Bipartite Knowledge Graphs: Discussion

 \section{Discussion}

-\textbf{Authenticity beyond duplication.} Across Amazon and MovieLens, the copy-style AEGIS variants (\texttt{simple}, \texttt{degree\_aware}) neverout perform the sparse baseline in either AUC or Brier, whereas the semantic KNN augmenter (\texttt{semantic\_knn}) is the only method that reliably lifts performance (e.g., $+0.091$ AUC and $-0.015$ Brier on Amazon) and at least prevents collapse on MovieLens.
+\paragraph{Authenticity beyond duplication.} Across Amazon and MovieLens, the copy-style AEGIS variants (\texttt{simple}, \texttt{degree\_aware}) match rather than exceed the sparse baseline in either AUC or Brier, whereas the semantic KNN augmenter (\texttt{semantic\_knn}) is the only method that reliably lifts performance (e.g., $+0.091$ AUC and $-0.015$ Brier on Amazon) and at least prevents collapse on MovieLens.
+On GDP, copy-style variants chiefly aid calibration, while semantic completion adds the only AUC gains.
 This suggests that ``authentic'' augmentation hinges on injecting semantically plausible endpoints rather than merely duplicating surviving edges; even so, the assumption that higher feature similarity implies a greater likelihood of a true link should be validated on a domain-by-domain basis.
+Authenticity can thus be viewed as a spectrum—from strict edge resampling to high-confidence semantic completion—where tighter constraints suit semantics-poor graphs, and softer, well-filtered semantic links benefit semantics-rich settings.

-\textbf{Text richness matters.} GDP’s game–pattern descriptions are long and semantically rich, yielding the largest gains ($+0.014$ AUC and $-0.054$ Brier for \texttt{semantic\_knn}), while \texttt{degree\_aware} also improves calibration.
+\paragraph{Text richness matters.} GDP’s game–pattern descriptions are long and semantically rich, yielding the largest gains ($+0.014$ AUC and $-0.054$ Brier for \texttt{semantic\_knn}), while \texttt{degree\_aware} also improves calibration.
 Amazon’s product metadata is shorter yet structured enough to benefit, whereas MovieLens’s brief genre/synopsis features offer little semantic signal—suggesting that authenticity constraints deliver the most when node descriptions carry meaningful content.

-\textbf{Metric behavior.} Amazon’s synthetic augmenter shows that higher AUC can coexist with degraded calibration, underscoring the need to pair ROC analysis with Brier.
+\paragraph{Metric behavior.} Amazon’s synthetic augmenter shows that higher AUC can coexist with degraded calibration, underscoring the need to pair ROC analysis with Brier.
 On MovieLens, \texttt{semantic\_knn} preserves both AUC and Brier relative to the sparse baseline, whereas random and synthetic additions worsen both.
-GDP exhibits the strongest recovery: only in this text-rich setting do copy-based AEGIS variants gain traction (notably via lower Brier), and the semantic augmentation provides the largest joint improvements.
+GDP exhibits the strongest recovery: only in this text-rich setting do copy-based AEGIS variants gain traction for calibration (Brier drops without AUC gains), and the semantic augmentation provides the largest joint improvements.